jberezanski/ChocolateyPackages/chocolatey-visualstudio.extension/README.md

 Installs or updates the Visual Studio Installer.
 Supports the new "Willow" installer of Visual Studio 2017 RC only.

+### Get-VisualStudioVsixInstaller

+Locates all versions of the Visual Studio extension installer installed on the machine.
+The returned object contain properties: Path, Version.
+Supports Visual Studio 2017 and earlier Visual Studio versions.

+### Install-VisualStudioVsixExtension

+Installs or updates a Visual Studio extension (*.vsix).
+Replaces Install-ChocolateyVsixPackage, adding support for Visual Studio 2017.

 ## Installation

 End users typically do not install this package directly - it is usually installed automatically as a dependency of another package.